hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 - What is Kubernetes?
 What are its main functions?
 What are the main concepts and components in its architecture?
 - What are the steps to deploy a service using Kubernetes?
 How to make a service accessible from the outside of a cluster?
 - How to upgrade a running service in Kubernetes?
 How to roll back the deployment if bugs occur?
 - What is Istio?
 What are the key concepts and components in its architecture?
 How to utilize it to separate deployment from release?
 - What is AWS Lambda?
 What are the dif ways to invoke a Lambda function?

+# Answers
+- Microservices architecture:
+  - Main adv: enable continuous dev & delivery of large, complex app:
+    - Testability
+    - Deploy-ability
+    - Autonomous, loosely-coupled team
+  - Main disadvs:
+    - Difficulty of service decomposition
+    - Distributed system: partial failure, consistency, coordination
+- Key constraint of microservices architecture: services are loosely coupled, can only communicate via APIs
+- -> Advs: encapsulation, isolation, understandability & maintainability & testability
+- Sign of well-designed service:
+  - Developed by a small team
+  - Little collaboration with other teams
+- Sign of badly-designed service:
+  - Require by a large team
+  - Take a long time to test
+  - Affected by changes in other services or trigger changes in other services
+- Steps to define microservices architecture:
+  - Define high level domain model & system operations
+  - Define services by business capability
+  - Define service APIs:
+    - Assign system operations to services
+    - Define APIs to support collaboration between services for each system operation